mantrakp04/persistent-text-streaming-perma-auth/README.md

 });
 ```

-You need to expose this HTTP endpoint in your app, `http.ts`:
+You need to expose this HTTP endpoint in your backend, so in `convex/http.ts`:

 ```ts
 http.route({